-This Directory contains rules and procedures that help to ensure that New College can sustain a university community that is true to the mission of the College and that meets the expectations of its various stakeholders.
+This Handbook contains rules and procedures that help to ensure that New College can sustain a university community that is true to the mission of the College and that meets the expectations of its various stakeholders.
 The stakeholders are varied and include current residents, staff, parents of residents, alumni, the University, the College Board, and the Church.
 Living at New College is not like living at home, nor is it like living in a flat or even in a University-owned hall of residence.
 Being a member of the New College community is an opportunity extended to a small number of people.
 With this membership come rights and responsibilities.

 Admission to New College carries with it the presumption that residents will conduct themselves as responsible members of the College community.
 This includes an expectation that students will obey the law; comply with the rules & regulations of the College; maintain a high standard of integrity and honesty; and respect the rights, privileges and property of other members of the College community.
-Residents have a unique opportunity to help build a strong community, to demonstrate concern for others, to learn and demonstrate tolerance and appreciation of differences, and to contribute to the development of the quality of campus life.
+Resident members have a unique opportunity to help build a strong community, to demonstrate concern for others, to learn and demonstrate tolerance and appreciation of differences, and to contribute to the development of the quality of campus life.

 The general principles below provide the philosophy that helps to shape this community.
-The pages that follow offer more specific rules and guidelines that residents are expected to observe as a condition of accepting residence at New College.
+The pages that follow offer more specific rules and guidelines that residents are expected to observe as a condition of accepting resident membership at New College.
 The specific examples are intended to be illustrative rather than exhaustive in providing residents with an indication of what constitutes appropriate and inappropriate behaviour.
+The Master reserves the right to introduce or change rules when necessary to sustain the College community for the good of residents.